 - Systematically investigate the organization’s information security risk, considering threats, vulnerabilities and impacts.

-- Designs and implements a consistent and comprehensive set of information security controls and / or other forms of risk management (such as risk avoidance or transfer) to counter threats that are considered unacceptable.
+- Designs and implements, deliver a consistent and comprehensive set of security information controls and other forms of risk management (such as risk avoidance or transfer) to counter threats that are considered unacceptable.

 - Adopts an overarching management process to ensure that information security controls continue to meet the organization’s information security needs.